How to maintain and clean your drains

 Soda crystals are another great way to prevent fats, oils and grease from accumulating inside your drains.
 Just pop a cup of soda crystals into a bowl of boiling water and carefully stir the mixture until the soda crystals have dissolved.
 Now, slowly pour the mixture down your drains.

-7. Pour fats into a plastic bottle
+7. Pour fats into a container

-Prevention is the best cure, so you should always make sure that excess fat from your cooking ends up in a plastic bottle rather than down the drain.
+Prevention is the best cure, so you should always make sure that excess fat from your cooking ends up in a container rather than down the drain.
 One of the most common causes of blocked kitchen drains is the accumulation of congealed oil from deep fat fryers, mixed with other debris such as food and plastics.

 8. Brush your hair before a bath or shower